 - Insulation

-3. Mold Usually Means There’s a Bigger Moisture Problem
+3. Mold Often Indicates a Larger Moisture Problem

 - Roof leaks